 Degree Programs.
 A student may withdraw (i.e., terminate residence) from degree candidacy at any time.
 If a student withdraws during the first 10 class days, the notation "withdrew for the term, in good standing" will be entered on the transcript.
-If withdrawal occurs after the first 10 class days, with certification by the instructor of each course that the student is in good standing, the notation "withdrew for the term, in good standing" the notation "withdrew for the term, in good standing, the notation "withdrew for the term, in good standing" will be entered on the transcript; otherwise, each course will be entered followed by the notation "withdrew."
+If withdrawal occurs after the first 10 class days, with certification by the instructor of each course that the student is in good standing, the notation "withdrew for the term, in good standing, the notation "withdrew for the term, in good standing" will be entered on the transcript; otherwise, each course will be entered followed by the notation "withdrew."